Australia: Handling Internal Investigations

 - obtaining or providing legal services (including representation) in actual or anticipated litigation.

-There have been a series of cases in the UK that considered whether documents produced and communications made by in-house lawyers in the course of undertaking internal investigations were not protected by privilege.
-In the UK, the English Court of Appeal in 1 EWCA Civ 2006, overturning a first instance decision to the contrary, found that criminal proceedings against ENRC were reasonably in contemplation when an internal investigation had begun, and that interview notes taken during that investigation were for the dominant purpose of use in connection with the anticipated criminal proceedings (therefore attracting litigation privilege).
-The Court in that case also commented on the position, flowing from 1 QB 1556, that not all officers and employees of the company should be treated as a client for the purpose of legal advice privilege (a position which in other cases had meant that certain transcripts and notes from interviews conducted by in-house lawyers gathered during internal investigations therefore were not considered to be lawyer–client communications and were not protected by legal advice privilege: see 1 EWHC 3161 (Ch), 1 EWCA Crim 176, and 1 EWHC 856 (Admin)).
-In ENRC, the Court of Appeal indicated that it considered the 1position incorrect, but that it was for the UK Supreme Court to address that matter.
+There have been a series of cases in the United Kingdom that have considered whether documents produced and communications made by in-house lawyers in the course of undertaking internal investigations were not protected by privilege.
+The English Court of Appeal in Director of the SFO v Eurasian Natural Resources Corporation Limited EWCA Civ 2006 (ENRC), overturning a first-instance decision to the contrary, found that criminal proceedings against ENRC were reasonably in contemplation when an internal investigation had begun, and that interview notes taken during that investigation were for the dominant purpose of use in connection with the anticipated criminal proceedings (therefore attracting litigation privilege).
+The Court also commented on the position, flowing from Three Rivers District Council v Bank of England (No. 5) QB 1556, that not all officers and employees of the company should be treated as a client for the purpose of legal advice privilege (a position which in other cases had meant that certain transcripts and notes from interviews conducted by in-house lawyers gathered during internal investigations, therefore, were not considered to be lawyer–client communications and were not protected by legal advice privilege).
+In ENRC, the Court of Appeal indicated that it considered the Three Rivers (No. 5) position incorrect, but that it was for the UK Supreme Court to address that matter.

 Issues also frequently arise as to whether privilege attaches to documents prepared by third parties.
 Third-party service providers, such as information technology consultants or forensic accountants (among others), may need to be involved in the investigation process, including to provide specific advice in relation to narrow or discrete issues.
 In Australia, privilege can attach to documents prepared by these third parties, provided the document was created for the dominant purpose of obtaining legal advice or for use in actual or anticipated litigation.
 When engaging third parties, the engagement letter should clearly specify the limited purpose for which those third parties are engaged, their obligations to maintain confidentiality, and confirm that disclosure of any privileged documents to them will not constitute a waiver to the world at large.

-In Australia, whether ‘limited waiver’ arrangements are effective to allow disclosure of privileged information to a regulator, while maintaining privilege against third parties, was examined in 1 FCA 1391.
+In Australia, whether ‘limited waiver’ arrangements are effective to allow disclosure of privileged information to a regulator, while maintaining privilege against third parties, was examined in Cantor v Audi Australia Pty Ltd FCA 1391.
 There, the Federal Court of Australia considered whether legal advice disclosed to a German regulator in response to its requests for information from the company during the course of its investigations maintained privilege for the purpose of the Australian litigation.
 The Court held that privilege was maintained as against the applicants, because the document had been provided in circumstances of confidentiality such that any waiver of privilege was limited to the German regulator.
 That regulator had no authority to waive that privilege, except to the extent compelled by law, which had not been successfully forced upon the regulator.
-However, Australian courts are yet to authoritatively determine whether ‘limited waiver’ arrangements are effective to allow disclosure of privileged information to an Australian regulator, although at least one Australian regulator, ASIC, offers a pro forma agreement to facilitate disclosure of privileged information to it on a voluntary basis.
+However, Australian courts are yet to authoritatively determine whether ‘limited waiver’ arrangements are effective to allow disclosure of privileged information to an Australian regulator, although at least one Australian regulator, the Australian Securities and Investments Commission, offers a pro forma agreement to facilitate disclosure of privileged information to it on a voluntary basis.

-The UK decision 1 EWHC 1557 (Ch) potentially offers some further guidance.
+The UK decision in Property Alliance Group Limited v The Royal Bank Of Scotland Plc EWHC 1557 (Ch) potentially offers some further guidance.
 There, the Court considered whether communication with regulatory bodies in the course of an investigation was capable of attracting privilege.
 It held that disclosure by individuals and entities to regulators will not necessarily result in a waiver of privilege if it occurs confidentially and for the limited purpose of the ongoing investigation.
 Such communications and disclosures are capable of retaining privilege on the basis they are subject to a limited waiver in respect of the relevant regulatory body only.
 However, importantly, the privilege may be lost if the party claiming privilege later seeks to rely on the findings of the regulatory body with which it communicated.